Smithsonian/globus-docs/docs/index.md

 **Secure, high-performance data transfers for research**

 Globus is a data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
 Whether you're transferring terabytes of genomic data, archival video, high-resolution imagery, or field research files, Globus handles it reliably — even if you close your laptop mid-transfer.
+Explore the resources below to get started with Globus at the Smithsonian.

 <div class="hero-buttons" markdown>